Tolsee/tolsee.me/_posts/day-1-getting-started-with-zig.md

   - Learning Journey
 ---

-Today marks my first day exploring Zig, a modern systems programming language that promises memory safety without a garbage collector, and maintains direct control over the hardware.
-Let's dive into what I've learned so far.
+Today marks my first day exploring Zig, a modern systems programming language.

+I like to learn languages by doing to get a better sense of how things work.
+Along the way, we will also dive into the fundamentals of Zig and explore its features.
+So, we will start by building a simple "Hello, World!" program in Zig.

 ### Installation